sttteephen/amazon_web_scraper/README.md

 -d, --depth     should be followed by the number of reviews pages to be scraped.

+-g, --graph     if this flag is given the program will produce some graphs from the data scraped.

 If not passed a url the program will scrape an example page and if not passed a depth it will default to 5 pages.

 ## Build from Source